kaiomagalhaes/kaiomagalhaes.github.io/_posts/2016-09-21-The-Art-Of-Defining-Products.md

 The Idea Canvas gives you a high level view of your idea, and helps get your thoughts around it on paper.
 Often when starting, we'll have several of these for various ideas and approaches for the product.

-If the idea still seems valuable to you after filling out the canvas, then it’s time flesh things out a bit more and eventually validate it in the market.
+If the idea still seems valuable to you after filling out the canvas, then it’s time to flesh  things out a bit more and eventually validate it in the market.

 The best way to flesh out your business model is by using the well-known lean startup method.
 It explains how a basic business model is defined and the steps required to take action on it.
 A good way put it all onto one page is to use the Lean Canvas: